Sydney680928/Gizmo/README.md

 gizmo
 ```

-Type MOGWAI expressions directly, load scripts with `run`, or connect to MOGWAI Studio with `studio`.
+Type MOGWAI expressions directly, load scripts with `run`, or connect to VS Code (via the MOGWAI extension) or MOGWAI Studio with `studio`.

 ---